OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 ## Instructions

-Before running any scripts utilizing TREES Toolbox, initialize TREES Toolbox by running the included start_trees.m.
+Before running any scripts utilizing TREES Toolbox and T2N, initialize them by running the included scripts <code>start_trees.m</code> and <code>t2n_runthisAfterUnzip.m</code>.
 This only needs to be done once per computer.

 Additionally, T2N must be initialized before use, with the script t2n_runthisAfterUnzip.m.